RebPR/FiestaKids/README.md

 # How to run your project
 - Import project with version control in android studio. new->project from version control-> input url: https://github.com/nikitha2/StocksPortfolioAppKotlin.git -> click "clone".
-This should clone and build the pr
+This should clone and build the project.
+![Screen Shot 2022